 the individual's name;

-Medicaid number; and
+Medicaid identification (ID) number; and

 a request to determine if service is already being delivered; and

 follow up by phone every five business days until a response is received from the MCO.

 Within five business days of receiving posted Form H2067-MC, the MCO must respond to PSU staff by posting Form H2067-MC to the XXXSPW folder in TxMedCentral using the appropriate naming convention.